What is tooth discolouration?

 - Once the teeth are super clean and healthy but you still feel they could be brighter, your dentist may suggest aesthetic enhancement of your teeth such as

-- Teeth whitening – a superb solution for previously unrestored teeth, totally non-invasive and safe (having decades of observation), it is the easiest, cheapest, more conservative way to whiten your teeth.
+- Teeth whitening – a superb solution for previously unrestored teeth, totally non-invasive and safe (having decades of observation), it is the easiest, affordableest, more conservative way to whiten your teeth.
 Great results are often achieved, particularly on teeth without much wear.

 - Composite bondings/veneers – if the teeth indeed present wear and tear, or perhaps several small old fillings, whitening may not be enough, and covering the surface of the teeth with composite can achieve fantastic results with no drilling required.